XL Bully ban in Scotland: What does the announcement mean for me?

 • Be over 16 years old

-If you have an XL Bully and live in Scotland, you must have your dog neutered and return a confirmation of neutering form to the Scottish Government.
-The deadlines set out from the Government are:
+If you have an XL Bully and live in Scotland, you must have your dog neutered and return a confirmation of neutering form, signed by your vet, to the Scottish Government.
+The deadlines set out by the Government are:

 • Dogs aged 18 months or older on 31 July 2024 will need to be neutered by 31 January 2025.